 Smart homes are designed to benefit its users.
 Appliances and devices are automated to give its users greater freedom.
 It’s no wonder that 57% of owners claim their smart devices save them 30 minutes per day.
 Add that up over a year and you’ll save more than 182 hours.
 That is a little more than a week.

 4. Millennials Are The Early Adopters

 47% of Millennials already own smart devices.
 They roughly make up about 34,6% of the total users in the market.
 They are the early adopters of this technology.
 They aren’t the wealthiest generation currently on the planet.
-But they own the most smart home products because of their willingness to buy the technology.
+But they own the smartest home products because of their willingness to buy the technology.

 5. Smartphone’s Help To Drive The Technology

-76% of smart home products are being controlled by Smartphone.
+76% of smart home products are being controlled by a Smartphone.
 It is then glaringly obvious why Samsung is the industry leader in Smart home product revenue.
 They see sales of over $213 billion.
 They have a footprint in 104 countries worldwide.
 Their Smartphone division is certainly helping them to keep momentum in the smart home industry.

 6. Housing Market Needs

-81% of home buyers in America would rather buy a house with pre-installed smart home products.
+81% of homebuyers in America would rather buy a house with pre-installed smart home products.
 68% of Americans believe the smart home will be as common as a Smartphone within 10 years from now.
 The housing market may experience price shuffling due to the demand for smart technology.

 45% of smart homeowners claim to save on average $98,30 per month.
 That adds up to $1’179,60 per year.
 Smart home devices can help your budget as well.
 Some of these products may be expensive.
 But it may save you money in the long run.